hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 # Advanced settings
 ## Unlock serial and TELNET

-This ONT is the twin brother of [CIG G97-CP](/ont-cig-g-97cp), if you can find its bootloader (named `CIG_bu.en_V3.09.15`), you can easly repack firmware and enable TTL.
+This ONT is the twin brother of [CIG G97-CP](/ont-cig-g-97cp), if you can find its bootloader (named `CIG_bu.en_V3.09.15`), you can easly repack the firmware and enable its serial port.
-You need a SPI programmer (that should be a 3.3V, like modded CH341a) to read and write back the flash.
+You need a 3.3V SPI programmer (like a modded CH341a) to read and write back the flash.

-{% include alert.html content="This was tested only on TIM V6.0.10N20 firmware!" alert="Note" icon="svg-info" color="blue" %}
+{% include alert.html content="This was tested only on a TIM V6.0.10N20 firmware!" alert="Note" icon="svg-info" color="blue" %}

-After you got a full dump of your ONT here is the procedure to cut&paste new bootloader and have TTL enabled:
+After you got a full dump of your ONT, here is the procedure to replace the original bootloader with the CIG one enable the serial port:

 Cut old bootloader:
 ```sh
 dd if=flash_dump.bin of=no_boot_flash_dump.bin bs=1 skip=184064
 ```

-Attach new one:
+Attach the new one:
 ```sh
 cat CIG_bu.en_V3.09.15 no_boot_flash_dump.bin > mod-boot_flash_dump.bin
 ```

 Now you can flash the file `mod-boot_flash_dump.bin` back to your SPI.

-After power-up the ONT, the TTL will print this message:
+After powering up the ONT, the serial port will print this message:

 ```sh
 **************************************